- Families served in 2016: 187

 You can help needy Tanzanian families improve their living conditions by taking one or more of the following actions:

-Join one of the scheduled Global Village trips to Europe, Middle East and Africe or lead your own.
-For more information go to: habitat.org/gv
+Volunteer: Join one of the scheduled Global Village trips to Europe, Middle East and Africa or lead your own.

 To learn more about Habitat projects in Tanzania please contact us.